57blocks/website-article/articles/Our Guide to Modern Front-End Build Pipelines/README.md

 ## Embracing a CSS Preprocessor

 CSS preprocessors such as [Sass](https://sass-lang.com/), [Less](https://lesscss.org/), and [Stylus](https://stylus-lang.com/) provide powerful features that extend the capabilities of plain CSS.
-CSS preprocessors helps streamline the development process, reduces code duplication, promotes consistency, and enhances code organization, they allow you to write cleaner, more maintainable CSS code by adding:
+CSS preprocessors help streamline the development process, reduce code duplication, promote consistency, and enhance code organization; they allow you to write cleaner, more maintainable CSS code by adding:

 +   **Variables:** Store reusable values such as colors, fonts, and sizes
 +   **Nesting:** Write nested CSS rules to better reflect the structure of your HTML
 +   **Mixins:** Create reusable chunks of CSS code that can be included in other stylesheets
-+   **Functions:** Perform calculations and manipulate values in your stylesheets, it allows you to create versatile styles that adapt to different situations.
++   **Functions:** Perform calculations and manipulate values in your stylesheets.
+It allows you to create versatile styles that adapt to different situations.
 For example, you can define a function that generates different font sizes based on screen sizes

 ### Here's an overview of the pros and cons of each CSS preprocessor: